The Project Manager's Role: A Closer Look

 As a career field, project management is gaining more attention and prominence in organizations as advances in technology continue to enable the successful seizing and managing of global business opportunities.

 The primary responsibilities of the project manager include creating a clear, focused plan for managing a project, crystallizing and specifying project objectives, determining and stating big and small project requirements, and then managing a project's scope by ensuring that cost and time constraints are used in a way that will produce the quality of results that are needed to meet project objectives.

 I am a communications professional who has, over the past 25 years, managed hundreds of projects involving writing, graphic design, publishing, marketing communications, and creative writing.
 And, even though I've managed many, many projects, I've only held one job where my title included both "project" and "manager."

 Several years ago I took and passed, over a two-week period, all twenty-three hours of project management education required by the Project Management Institute (PMI).
 At the time, I was being prepared to sit for the Certified Associate in Project Management (CAPM) test, PMI's entry-level certification.
 This certification is designed for people who need to know the fundamentals of effective project management--including terminology and processes.
-Even though I have not yet taken the test (and I probably won't), I now know enough about the field of project management to explain, in detail, a project manager's responsibilities.
+Even though I ultimately decided not to pursue the certification (and I probably never will), I now know enough about the field of project management to explain, in detail, a project manager's responsibilities.

 Four Key Components of Project Management

 Project management consists of four key-component areas of responsibility, and these are:

 - Project Resources

 - Project Schedule